ntustison/Histograms/Text/intro.md

 [@Shammi:2021aa]), simply use a rescaled threshold value to binarize the segmentation.
-Similar to the histogram-only algorithms (i.e., linear binning and k-means), these approaches do not take into account the various artefacts associated with MRI such as the non-Gaussianity of the MR imaging noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent simple intensity thresholds from distinguishing tissue types consistent with that of human experts.
+Similar to the histogram-only algorithms (i.e., linear binning and k-means), these approaches do not take into account the various artefacts associated with MRI such as MR imaging noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent hard thresholds from distinguishing tissue types consistent with that of human experts.

 To provide a more granular categorization of ventilation that tracks with clinical qualitative assessment, an increase in the number of voxel classes have